Using and Interpreting ConceptsFinding and Discussing the Mean, M... | Channels for Pearson+

 Median

-The median is the middle value of a dataset when the values are arranged in ascending or descending order.
-If there is an even number of observations, the median is the average of the two middle numbers.
-The median is particularly useful for understanding the center of a dataset that may contain outliers, as it is not affected by extreme values.
+The median is the middle value of a dataset when it is ordered from least to greatest.
+If there is an even number of observations, the median is the average of the two middle values.
+This measure is particularly useful for skewed distributions, as it is less affected by outliers than the mean.
+In the flight prices example, the median will indicate the price at which half of the flights are cheaper and half are more expensive.

 Recommended video: